cl-victor1/o3-Molmo-Powered-Web-Agent/README.md

    - Choose "Local API" or "Official API" from dropdown
    - Click "Save" to save settings

-2. **Configure Official API Key** (only when Official API is selected):
-   - After selecting "Official API", an API key input field will appear
-   - Enter your Molmo API key
-   - Click "Save" to save the key

 ### Via Code Configuration:

 ```javascript